Common Formats Overview

 AHRQ's Common Formats are a set of standardized definitions and formats that make it possible to collect, aggregate, and analyze uniformly structured information about patient safety for local, regional, and national learning.
-They have been developed for use by healthcare providers that choose to work with patient safety organizations (PSOs) under the Patient Safety and Quality Improvement Act of 2005 (Patient Safety Act).
+They have been developed for use by healthcare providers that choose to work with patient safety organizations (PSOs) listed by AHRQ under the Patient Safety and Quality Improvement Act of 2005 (Patient Safety Act).
 The Common Formats are also available in the public domain to encourage their widespread adoption.
 An entity does not need to be listed as a PSO or working with one to use the Common Formats.
 However, the Federal privilege and confidentiality protections only apply to information developed as patient safety work product by providers and PSOs working under the Patient Safety Act.

 AHRQ has developed Common Formats for Event Reporting for several healthcare settings and event types.
 AHRQ has also developed Common Formats for Surveillance and continues to work on developing new Common Formats.